sosandstrom/pocket-review/README.md

 **Under development comming soon..**

-You have developed a cool app showing various items and product, e.g. restaurants, photos, hotels, and you like your users to be able to rate them but have nowhere to store all those stars?
+Have you developed a cool app showing various items and product, e.g. restaurants, photos, hotels, and you like your users to be able to rate them but have nowhere to store all those stars?
+Not backend buddies t help you out?

 ## Overview
 Pocket-reviews is a lightweight, easy to use and ready to go review and rating service tailored for mobile applications.